 - You will need good walking shoes if you plan on walking in the infiltration tunnel

-- You can leave things on the bus while you visit some of the sites so if you need to bring extra things if should be ok
+- You can leave things on the bus while you visit some of the sites so if you need to bring extra things it should be ok

+There are several popular places to visit in Korea including Suwon.
 Suwon could nearly be classified as part of Seoul.
 It is a 35-minute high-speed train ride away.
 Suwon is known for 2 things, being the headquarters of Samsung and the Hwaseong Fortress.

-The World Heritage-listed fortress wall encloses the original town of Suwon.
-The fortification wall stretches a scenic 5.7km past four majestic gates, command posts, pavilions, observation towers.
-The best way to see if you don’t want to walk is by a little train that takes around the wall.
-Built by King Jeongjo and completed it in 1796.
+The best way to see if you don’t want to walk is by a little train that takes you around the wall.
+Built by King Jeongjo and completed in 1796.

-We can personally recommend the 3 following Korean chicken restaurants
+We can personally recommend the 3 following Korean-style chicken restaurants

 - Chuncheon Shin Sutbul DalkGalbi 춘천신숯불닭갈비 who do Korean bbq chicken.
 Located at 38-3 Dohwa-dong, Mapo-gu, Seoul, South Korea.
 Phone+82 2-717-9992 for bookings